smartemission/smartemission/docs/platform/services.rst

 Web Services
 ============

-This chapter describes how various OGC OWS web services are realized on top of the converted/transformed data as described in the `data chapter <data.html>`_.
+This chapter describes how various mostly OGC OWS web services are realized on top of the converted/transformed data as described in the `data chapter <data.html>`_.
 In particular: